Gleaming Stainless Silos: Shining Icons of Agriculture Picture of the Week - Aguila, Arizona

 Eagle Eye Peak – A natural arch on top of a peak several miles south of Aguila, Arizona.
 Behind Eagle Eye is the Harquahala Plain, which stretches south to the Big Horn Range on the horizon.

 You can get very close to the arch if you drive to the old cemetery where Eagle Eye Road bends around the mountains.
-The bad news is that you can’t see the arch from there because it faces east, and all you see are the rocks from the edge on.
-There’s a better view if you scramble up an 800’ cactus-infested lava hill like an insane person, but I did the lazy thing.
-I brought my drone, and I flew it to the mountain top.
+The bad news is that you can’t see the arch from there because it faces east, and all you see are the rocks from the edge.
+There’s a better view if you scramble up an 800′ cactus-infested lava hill like an insane person, but I did the lazy thing.
+I brought my drone, and I flew it to the mountaintop.
 Once it got up there, I rotated it to the right and composed this shot.

 The Eagle Eyes, like a lot of low desert mountains, were formed from volcanic activity.
-This particular pair of mountains are basalt covered limestone.
+This particular pair of mountains is basalt-covered limestone.
 The rocks are much darker than the rest of the Harquahala Range.
 They appear as shadows on the horizon.
-Their surface is rough and pockmarked like they had a bad case of acne.
-They are riddled with caves formed by air-pockets in the lava.
+Their surface is rough and pockmarked, like they had a bad case of acne.
+They are riddled with caves formed by air pockets in the lava.

 I didn’t find an article that explains how this arch was formed.
 I don’t think it was formed from wind erosion.
 The rocks aren’t polished.
-It could be from one of those air-voids in the thin-walled lava collapsing.
+It could be from one of those air voids in the thin-walled lava collapsing.
 My favorite guess is this: If this is Rhyolite—slow-moving lava common to peak formation—then maybe a cone of lava formed vertically, and as it cooled, it slumped over and froze in place.
-At least that’s what it looks like to me.
+At least, that’s what it looks like to me.
 What do you think?

 Well, Gary, I hope you’re happy.
-You can see a larger version of Eagle Eye Peak on its Web Page by clicking here.
-Be sure to come back next week when I’ll show you the arch from a different perspective.
+Click here to see a larger version of Eagle Eye Peak on its Web Page.
+Be sure to return next week when I’ll show you the arch from a different perspective.

 Until next time — jw